 - Bed linens

 - Starter set of soap and toilet paper

-Students may participate in shopping trips after they arrive to purchase other items.
+Students may purchase other items during shopping trips after they arrive.

 If I am an F-1 student visa holder, how soon can I enter the United States if I am participating in the CAPP Atlanta program?

 You are permitted to enter the United States 30 days prior to the start date on your I-20.
 If you already received an I-20 from SCAD admission, you must contact the ISSO to request that a replacement I-20 be mailed to you.
 We will need to change your program start date to Thursday, July 28, 2016.
 The ISSO will send you more information on important visa and immigration information after SCAD receives your CAPP program fee payment.